sos-program/Approved-WSP-Statuses/README.md

 The four key WSP metrics are described in detail in [Pestal et al. (2023)](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41207890.pdf).
+Each metric is calculated only where considered appropriate by CU experts, given the data available for the CU and their expert knowledge.
+Generally, if the data available for a CU captures the total abundance (absolute abundance data), all four metrics will be considered applicable.
+Alternatively, if the data are an index of the total abundance (relative index data), the absolute abundance metric will not be calculated apart from in a few specific cases where it is deemed appropriate by the CU experts.
+Use of the relative abundance metric depends on the availability of appropriate benchmarks for each CU.
+These are provided by DFO Stock Assessment where they are applicable.
-Each metric is calculated only where it is considered appropriate by CU experts, given the data available for the CU and their expert knowledge.
-Along with selecting which metrics are appropriate for each CU, experts also select metrics settings, which include inputs like the average generation length, and options like log-transforming or smoothing data as part of the metric calculation.
+Along with selecting which metrics are appropriate, experts also select metrics settings.
+These include inputs like the average generation length, and options like log-transforming or smoothing data as part of the metric calculation.
+See the documentation of the [*WSPMetrics*](https://github.com/Pacific-salmon-assess/WSP-Metrics-Pkg) package for more details on metric settings.

-Metric applicability and settings are provided in CU_Metric_Specifications.csv.
-This file also contains metric benchmarks, including CU-specific relative abundance benchmarks provided by DFO Stock Assessment where appropriate.
+Metric applicability and settings are provided in *CU_Metric_Specifications.csv*.
+This file also contains metric benchmarks, including CU-specific benchmarks for the relative abundance metric.

 ### Code
-Contains an R script that installs the WSPMetrics Package (Holt et al. 2025), calculates metrics for each CU according to the specifications provided in the spec file, applies the WSP status decision tree, and generates a csv file containing results and status dashboards.
+Contains an R script that performs the following steps:
+* installs the *WSPMetrics* Package (Holt et al. 2025);
+* runs functions from the *WSPMetrics* package to calculate metrics for each CU according to the specifications and benchmarks provided in *CU_Metric_Specifications.csv*;
+* applies the WSP status decision tree (also a function in *WSPMetrics*; and,
+* generates status dashboards and the file *Retro_Synoptic_Details_Approved.csv* containing metric and status results.